Rubina Raja – A World of Local Cultures in a Roman Sea: The Rise of Urban Landscapes in the Near East

 View of Palmyra in the Syrian Desert (photograph by Winnie Denker)

-The Thomas Spencer Jerome Lecture Series is among the most prestigious international platforms for the presentation of new work on Roman history and culture.
+The Thomas Spencer Jerome Lecture Series is among the most prestigious international platforms for the presentation of new work on ancient history, culture, and their legacies..
 The Jerome Lectures are delivered at both the American Academy in Rome and the University of Michigan.
-Rubina Raja, professor of classical archaeology and art and centre director of the Danish National Research Foundation’s Centre of Excellence for Urban Network Evolutions at Aarhus University in Denmark, will give the lectures this year.
+Rubina Raja, professor of classical archaeology and art and director of the Danish National Research Foundation’s Centre of Excellence for Urban Network Evolutions at Aarhus University in Denmark, will give the lectures this year.

 Rubina Raja will present three lectures and a seminar focusing on the rich and complex urban cultures in the Roman and late antique Near East but also make excursions to earlier and later periods, including those of the Hellenistic and early Islamic times.